 Office of Local Sustainability Program Assistant Position Description

-The Office of Local Sustainability (LS), within USAID’s Bureau for Economic Growth, Education and Environment, is seeking a Program Assistant to provide programmatic assistance and administrative support to key activities, including the Cooperative Development Program (CDP) and the Small Project Assistance Program (SPA).
+The Office of Local Sustainability (LS), within USAID’s Bureau for Economic Growth, Education and Environment, is seeking a Program Assistant to provide programmatic assistance and administrative support to key activities, including the Cooperative Development Program (CDP).
 Additionally, the Office is seeking additional administrative support and backstopping for improved coordination of technical areas.
 Applicants should have at least two years of international development experience.
 The most competitive candidates will have at least one year of experience working internationally with local institutions, cooperatives, or credit unions.
 The Office seeks applicants that are effective multitaskers, comfortable working in a highly-collaborative setting, and enthusiastic about locally led development.
 The Program Assistant will report directly to the Office Director but provide support to various members of the Office, particularly its Technical Excellence Team.

 Administrative and Programmatic Backstopping: 50%

 - Supports Agreement Officer Representative (AOR) in providing high-level guidance to implementing partners concerning the CDP Annual Program Statement objectives;

 - Maintains and updates the CDP award tracker, which includes period of performance, award ceilings, and pending modifications;

 - Provides logistical support to the AOR for event planning and international travel;

 - Provides general analysis of partner pipelines, expenditure rates and resource allocation;